ericwindmill/pub_analytics/README.md

 [file] doesn't need an extension.
 If you add one, it will be stripped off.

--s, --sort-by     [currentRank (default), overallChange, recentChange] -d, --sort-dir    [asc (default), desc]
+    --[no-]csv    When true, the script will also generate the new CSV file -s, --sort-by     [currentRank (default), overallChange, recentChange] -d, --sort-dir    [asc (default), desc]
 --help        Print help text and exit

 By default, packages will be sorted by their current ranking, and in ascending order.

 ```

 ### Sorting